Skip to main content

 All Keeper tasks live in sections, and each of these sections live across all of your clients.
 That means if you add a section, it will show up in every client, and if you delete a section, it will be deleted from every client.

-Reports are designed to help you review the data in your client's books.
+File review task reports are designed to help you review the data in your client's books.
 Keeper has lots of different reports.
 Here are a few examples:

 • The Expense Inconsistency report catches transactions coded inconsistently from month to month.